Mac Pro 2018 (or 2019) preview

 So that’s great; Apple won’t take another four years (probably by the time it launches, five years) to update the Mac Pro with the next round of processors and GPUs… But what about user upgradability.
 That’s that the pros have been crying out for.

 Apple does promise that it will be a modular system.
 This suggests that the Apple workstation will have easily replaceable parts that use standardized interfaces.

 Apple being Apple, the fear is that the company will use proprietary connectors, meaning that the computer can only be upgraded with parts that it approves.
 We can only hope that this won’t be the case.

-What seems likely is that the new Mac Pro will look like the 2013 Mac Pro.
-Will it look like the old cheese grater-style Mac Pro.
-We expect that the new design will fall somewhere between the two.
+It seems likely that, in order to meet the demands of a modular system, the new Mac Pro will be larger than the current 'trash can'-style Mac Pro.
+We don't think that it will revert to the old cheese grater-style Mac Pro though, if anything, we expect that the new design will fall somewhere between the two.

 Cooling is obviously the key with the Mac Pro design.
 Apple said that it had decided on the components of the 2013 Mac Pro before it set upon the black cylindrical design, rather than trying to squeeze the components into something with an inflexible design.

 We expect that the company will also take the same care over the design of the new Mac Pro: ensuing that the machine is built around the components, and in such a way to accommodate future components, rather than the design coming first and the components being squeezed in.